JoeltheFox/joelthefox.github.io/_posts/2019-08-21-Snake-Puzzle-Games.md

 -----

 ### [Wriggler Demake](https://www.puzzlescript.net/play.html?p=c58ba6f441c8b2ecb817) by Tapio Saarinen
-Wriggler Demake is a PuzzleScript implementation of the original Wriggle mechanics: multiple snakes are on a grid and can be dragged from either end, and the goal is for all the colored tiles to have that color of snake on top of them (the creator of Wriggle later changed the goal to be an exit square, as in Wriggle 3D).
-I know that there are some original puzzles in this game, but I am not sure how many are copied since the original Wriggle is unavaiable.
+Wriggler Demake is a PuzzleScript implementation of the original Wriggle mechanics: multiple snakes are on a grid and can be dragged from either end, and the goal is for all the colored tiles to have that color of snake on top of them (the creator of Wriggle later changed the goal to be an exit square, as in Wriggle 3D and TJ-Wriggle).
+All of the puzzles in this game are original and satisfyingly logical.
 One difference in gameplay is that the player controls movement using a pseudo-cursor, which has its own puzzle-related consequences.
-The game is short and well done, and will be worth looking at if you enjoy the types of puzzles in Wriggle or Snake Sliders.
+The game is short and interesting, and will be worth looking at if you enjoy the types of puzzles in Wriggle or Snake Sliders.

 ![wriggle demake](https://joelthefox.github.io/img/WrigglerDemake.png)